BredeFK/Slack-Bot/README.md

 This bot is only written in Java (with Docker and MakeFile to deploy) and is a bot in slack where the user can get a daily quote or checkup a GitHub user and then check her/his repositories one at the time.

-This project uses api's from _https://quotes.rest/_ for quotes and _https://api.github.com/_ for getting github users and repositories.
+This project uses api's from _https://quotes.rest/qod_ for quotes, _https://api.github.com/users/_ for getting github users and repositories, _https://www.harmannenfalt.no/api_ and _https://www.hardovrefalt.no/api_ for getting info about the mountains Mannen and Dovre have fallen or not.

 ## Functionality
 * Daily quote will be sent every day at 09:15